 The International People’s College website, www.ipc.dk, is a worldwide network of former alumni who can be accessed via IPC.

-Folk High Schools in Denmark, odderhojskole.dk/in-english, includes
+Folk High Schools in Denmark, odderhojskole.dk, includes

 a list of Danish folk high schools that welcome international students, links to folk high school organizations across Scandinavia, and associated programs in developing countries.

 Folk High Schools in Sweden, www.folkuniversitetet.se, offers a guide to the pedagogical foundation

 of folk high schools and their position within Nordic society, as well as information for international students on visas and links to individual Swedish schools.
 In Sweden, folk high schools are closely connected to the university